About Erin Reinholtz

 Erin worked with youth in a therapeutic day school before taking a position with the State of California Department of Mental Health, where she used the creative process to provide therapy for adults in a maximum-security forensic psychiatric facility.

-Erin and her husband moved to Michigan in 2011, and she worked as a portrait photographer in a home studio, while raising her four babies.
-The space slowly was taken over by her paintings, and Erin now paints full-time inside a navy blue barn in Alto, adjacent to the home she and her family share with their zoo of pets.
+After moving to Michigan with her husband in 2011, Erin opened a portrait photography studio in their home, where she worked part-time for nine years, while raising four children.
+As she began painting more and more, the studio was eventually taken over by her paintings.
+Erin now paints full-time in and around a navy blue barn in the Grand Rapids area, adjacent to the home she and her family share with their zoo of pets.

-When not painting, she can be found exploring the outdoors by foot, kayak, or bike, cozied up with a book, working on a puzzle, watching 80's movies or playing Nintendo with her family, or simply soaking up the view from her front porch.
+When not painting, she can be found exploring the outdoors by foot, kayak, or bike, cozied up with a book, working on a puzzle, playing Nintendo with her family, or simply soaking up the view from her front porch.
 She loves bad jokes, good adventures, and deep conversations and tries to live each day with gratitude.